 According the Griffiths Valuation of Ireland for Carlow in 1852 Henry Bruen

-was the main landowner in the area.
+was the main landowner of the Strawhall Estate which covers

 The Earldom of Ulster also owned land in this area